• Skip to primary navigation

 Terra Kids Windmill

 The set comes with over 60 wooden pieces to glue together, 4 paper models and glue.
-The windmill introduces the concept of the gear mechanism, which is an integral part in almost everything we use.
+The windmill introduces the concept of the gear mechanism, which is an integral part of almost everything we use.
 Cars, bikes and clocks all use gears.

 Terra kids windmill

-A gear system is made up of several components which when put together transmit and convert power or movement.
+A gear system is made up of several components which, when put together, transmit and convert power or movement.
 When you move the crank, the first cog moves, which then transfers power to the next interlocking cog.

 Terra kids windmill